casperh123/Website-Maintainer-Wordpress/README.md

-# EnhanceSiteUpdater
+# Website Maintainer
-nhanceSiteUpdater helps you to efficiently manage your WordPress sites hosted with an Enhance Control Panel.
+Website Maintainer helps you to efficiently manage your WordPress sites hosted with an Enhance Control Panel.
 It provides a way to safely and efficiently update WordPress sites within your control panel.

 ## Features
  - Bulk Site Maintenance: Maintain multiple WordPress sites from a single dashboard.